 Phobias are organized into three different categories — social phobias, agoraphobia (fear of certain places or situations), and specific phobias.
 It is estimated that almost 10% of all Americans have one or more phobias.
 The most common ones include intense fears of flying, heights, insects, snakes, spiders, dogs, storms, and social situations.

-Anxiety Treatment For Phobias
+Anxiety Treatment for Phobias

 Millions of people live with phobias every day, but that doesn’t mean that you have to.
 If you’re ready to live a life free from your phobia, Blair Wellness Group can help.
-Dr. Cassidy Blair is an experienced, licensed anxiety therapist who can help you face the fears that are affecting your quality of life.
+Dr. Cassidy Blair is an experienced, licensed anxiety psychologist who can help you face the fears that are affecting your quality of life.
 Contact us today at 310.999.4996 to schedule an appointment.